Harlan County High School: Sports, clubs, and organizations

-Tom Larkey served as the first head coach for the Black Bears, winning two regional titles and multiple district crowns as well.
+Tom Larkey served as the first head coach of the Black Bears football team, winning two regional titles and multiple district crowns as well.
 Larkey and the school parted ways after a 2–9 season, Eddie Creech took over for Larkey as the leader for the Bears on the sideline.
 The Bears went 4–7 in Creech's first two-season, qualifying for the playoffs both years, but facing first-round exits both years in close games.
 In 2017, the third season under Creech, the Bears had their first winning season in three years, as well as taking the school's third regional championship.
 The 2018 season found some success, giving the Black Bears a district title and one playoff win.
 Beginning in 2019, the Black Bears competed in class 4A football instead of 5A, where they had competed since their second season.
 In 2023, under coach Amos McCreary, the Black Bears moved back to class 5A.

 Below are a list of organizations, clubs, and sports that students may participate in: